Shanshan Feng: Early life

-Feng was born in Guangzhou, in the province of Guangdong, and started playing golf at age 10 at the urging of her father, Feng Xiong, who worked at the golf association in their hometown.
+In 1989, Feng was born in Guangzhou, China, in the province of Guangdong.
+She started playing golf at the age of 10 at the urging of her father, Feng Xiong, who worked at the golf association in their hometown.

 Due to limited resources and a lack of reputable golf coaches, Feng's father, who was the captain of a junior golf team, worked with her every day.
 During the week, Feng would attend school from 8 a.m. to 5 p.m., and then her father would bring her to the driving range where she would practice for two hours hitting golf balls off a mat.
-On the weekends, she travelled outside of the city to a local course to play practice rounds and work on her short game.
+On the weekends, she traveled outside of the city to a local course to play practice rounds and work on her short game.
+She had some success as a junior.
+In 2004, Feng won the China Junior Championship and the China Junior Open.

+Amateur career

+Feng was a winner of the China Amateur three years consecutively: from 2004 through 2006.
+She was the Champion of the 2006 China Women's Amateur Open.
+A member of the 2006 All-China Championship Team, she earned a medalist honors at the event.

 When Feng was in high school an agent discovered her, at a tournament in China, and this led to her meeting coach Gary Gilchrist.
 When Feng was 17 years old, Gilchrist offered her a full scholarship to attend his junior golf academy in Hilton Head, South Carolina.
 Feng accepted the offer and moved to the U.S. hoping to become a professional golfer.
+In 2007 she was named Golfweeks's Top Chinese Amateur after winning four tournaments on the International Junior Golf Tour (IIGT) in 2007.

 Despite the scholarship to Gilchrist's academy, living expenses, tuition at a nearby high school, and traveling costs became heavy financial burdens on her parents, Feng Xiong and Zheng Yuyan, who both work at governmental institutes and earn average salaries.
 Feng's parents had spent almost all of their savings by the end of 2007, and they considered mortgaging their house to support their daughter.
 However, the family support paid off in December 2007 when Feng, a teenager amateur, earned a spot on the LPGA Tour's 2008 season after tying for ninth place at the Tour's qualifying tournament.

-Amateur career

-Feng won the China Junior Championship and the China Junior Open in 2004.
-She was a three-time winner of the China Amateur Tournament (2004–06).
-She was the Champion of the 2006 China Women's Amateur Open.
-A member of the 2006 All-China Championship Team, she earned a medalist honors at the event.
-In 2007 she was named Golfweeks's Top Chinese Amateur after winning four tournaments on the International Junior Golf Tour (IIGT) in 2007.

-While still an amateur, Feng tied for ninth at the LPGA Final Qualifying Tournament in December 2007 to earn a spot on the LPGA Tour in 2008.